getnkit/Automated-Data-Pipeline-for-Consumer-Financial-Complaints-Analysis/README.md

 - 97.4% of responses by the bank were delivered on time.
 - Around 19,800 complaints were related to Customer Dispute Cases, which is approximately 20% of the total.
 - The top issue for consumers was 'Incorrect information on credit report', followed closely by 'Loan modification, collection, foreclosure' at a similar rate.
-- The products/services with the highest number of complaints were Mortgage, Debt collection, and Credit reporting.
+- The products/services with the highest number of complaints were 'Mortgage', 'Debt collection', and 'Credit reporting'.
-- Around 70% of the complaints were submitted via the website.
+- Around 70% of the complaints were submitted via 'the website'.
 - The majority of company responses to consumers had a status of 'Closed with explanation'.
 - For complaints arising from different states, a 'Bubble map' was created, where larger bubbles represent states with a higher number of complaints, and smaller bubbles represent states with fewer complaints.
 The bubble sizes range from larger to smaller, corresponding to the number of complaints.